TUdby/RSA-Educational/README.md

 itself a power of two.
 Using this process, we fill in the following table.
 See how this process is able to calculate very large exponents through only a little multiplication?
-(Infact, we will never deal with any number larger than the modulo number minus one sqaured.)
+(Infact, we will never deal with any number larger than the square of one less than the modulo number.)

 <img src="imgs/2.
 ModularExponentiation/PowersTable.png">